scylladb/seastar-website/content/home.md

 Seastar is the first framework to bring together a set of extreme architectural innovations, including:

-* Shared-nothing design: Seastar uses a shared-nothing model that shards all requests onto individual cores.
+* [Shared-nothing design](/seastar/shared-nothing.md): Seastar uses a shared-nothing model that shards all requests onto individual cores.
 * High-performance networking: Seastar offers a choice of network stack, including conventional Linux networking for ease of development, DPDK for fast user-space networking on Linux, and native networking on OSv.
 * Futures and promises: an advanced new model for concurrent applications that offers C++ programmers both high performance and the ability to create comprehensible, testable high-quality code.
 * Message passing: a design for sharing information between CPU cores without time-consuming locking

+# Seastar applications
+While many applications can benefit from high performance, Seastar is currently focused on high-throughput, low-latency I/O intensive applications.

+* [Pedis](https://github.com/fastio/pedis): Redis-compatible data structure store
+* [Scylla](http://www.scylladb.com/): NoSQL column-store database, compatible with Apache Cassandra at 10x the throughput
+* Seastar HTTPD: web server
+* [Seastar Memcached](http://www.seastar-project.org/memcached/): a fast server for the Memcache key-value store

 # Getting started with Seastar